Jamesreinhardt222/comm-documentation-assignment/docs/Task-2.md

 8. Your channel is ready, click on the button labeled “See your channel in Slack” to go to your workspace’s landing page.
 ![see your channel](https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/see_channel_in_slack.png?raw=true)

+You've created your workspace, time for some finishing touches.

 * * *